Reviewed by a licensed CPA · Last updated:

 Federal Estate & Gift Tax: What You Need to Know

 The federal estate and gift tax is a unified transfer tax system that taxes the transfer of wealth from one generation to the next — whether through estates at death or gifts made during your lifetime.
-Understanding this system, its current exemption levels, and the significant changes on the horizon is essential for anyone with a meaningful estate to protect.
+Understanding this system and its current exemption levels is essential for anyone with a meaningful estate to protect.

-For 2024, the federal estate tax exemption is $13.61 million per individual, rising to approximately $13.99 million in 2025 with inflation adjustments.
-A married couple can effectively double this amount to approximately $27.22 million using the portability election, which allows a surviving spouse to use any unused portion of a deceased spouse's exemption.
+For tax year 2026, the federal estate tax basic exclusion is $15,000,000 per individual, up from $13,990,000 in 2025 (per IRS Rev. Proc.
+2025-32).
+A married couple can effectively double this amount to approximately $30 million using the portability election, which allows a surviving spouse to use any unused portion of a deceased spouse's exemption.
 Estates below these thresholds owe no federal estate tax.
 For estates exceeding the exemption, the top federal estate tax rate is 40%.

 New Jersey Estate Tax & Inheritance Tax